Scott Moe: Federal relations

 Moe criticized Justin Trudeau's decision to call a snap election, causing the 2021 Canadian federal election, calling it "the most pointless election in Canadian history."
 In November 2021, Moe again brought up the issue of more autonomy for Saskatchewan after the Liberals announced a future cap on oil and gas emissions at COP 26.
 Moe again referenced Quebec's relationship with the federal government and suggested that Saskatchewan should be considered a "nation within a nation," seeking more autonomy including in areas such as taxation and policing.
 Moe's statements were applauded by both the federal separatist Maverick Party and the provincial separatist Buffalo Party; the latter thanked Moe "for taking the time to read our platform, and marketing it for us."

 In October 2022, Moe released a white paper on provincial autonomy titled "Drawing the Line: Defending Saskatchewan's Economy Autonomy."
 The paper claimed that the province stood to lose more than $100 billion by 2035 due to federal environmental policies, asserted that the province was prepared to attempt further court actions against pollution regulation, and reiterated Moe's desire for more provincial power in taxation, immigration, and other areas.
 The paper was widely criticized.
 An Alberta-based economist called the economic analysis "incredibly weak," while economists in Saskatchewan criticized it for ignoring carbon pricing rebates and the costs of climate change.
 A number of academics and Indigenous leaders took issue with the paper failing to mention anything about Indigenous peoples and rights.
 The tenets of the white paper were ultimately enshrined in legislation when Moe's government introduced and passed the Saskatchewan First Act, a bill meant to "confirm" the province's autonomy and exclusive jurisdiction over natural resources.

+Moe endorsed Pierre Poilievre's Conservative Party ahead of the 2025 federal election.
+In January 2026, he accompanied Prime Minister Mark Carney during a state visit to China.
+During the meeting, Carney and Chinese leader Xi Jinping agreed to lower tariffs on Canadian canola oil from 85% to 15%.